George Cowan: Later life

-In 1988, Cowan became a senior fellow emeritus at Los Alamos, a member of a group of six longtime Los Alamos employees rewarded with research positions free from administrative chores that would also advise the laboratory director on policy issues.
+In 1988, Cowan became a senior fellow emeritus at Los Alamos, part of a group of six longtime Los Alamos employees rewarded with research positions free from administrative chores that would also advise the laboratory director on policy issues.
 Cowan served as president of the Santa Fe Institute until his retirement in 1991.

 Death

-Cowan died on April 20, 2012 from complications of pneumonia in his Los Alamos home.
+Cowan died on April 20, 2012, from complications of pneumonia in his Los Alamos home.